raccog/asOS/docs/dependency_chain.md

 ### Bootloader

-Currently, the only supported option is UEFI, but other options such as raspberry pis may be supported in the future.
+Currently, the only supported option is UEFI on x86_64 systems, but other options such as raspberry pis may be supported in the future.

-Every library and executable listed under the bootloader will be removed from memory when the kernel is finished loading.
+Every library and executable listed under the bootloader will be freed from memory when the kernel is finished loading.

 Dependencies:

 * Archlib
 * Stdlib
-* EFIlib (in hardwarelib)
+* Hardwarelib
 * Bootlib

 ### Kernel